 Excessive pressure can also increase equipment wear, resulting in higher maintenance costs and shorter tool life.
 A rule of thumb states that every 2-psig increase in operating pressure adds an additional 1% to compression energy cost.

-Point-of-use FRLs (filter, regulator and lubricators) are needed to ensure that every tool or process is receiving a clean, lubricated supply of compressed air at the proper pressure to provide peak performance.
+Point-of-use FRLs (filter, regulator, and lubricators) are needed to ensure that every tool or process receives a clean, lubricated supply of compressed air at the proper pressure to provide peak performance.

 Choosing A Filter For Compressed Air

-Reliability is one of the strongest reasons to use compressed air, and proper filtration is the key to maximizing reliability and longevity.
-Compressed air can carry condensed water, oil carryover from compressors, solid impurities (pipe scale and rust) generated within the pipelines, and other wear particles from the ambient air.
-These contaminants can cause problems at every point of use, and should be removed by installing suitable filters.
+Reliability is one of the most vital reasons to use compressed air, and proper filtration is the key to maximizing reliability and longevity.
+Unfortunately, compressed air can carry condensed water, oil carryover from compressors, solid impurities (pipe scale and rust) generated within the pipelines, and other wear particles from the ambient air.
+These contaminants can cause problems at every point of use and should be removed by installing suitable filters.

 Contaminant particle size is measured in micrometers (µm), which each represents one-millionth of a meter or 0.000039 of an inch.
 Filters are rated according to the minimum particle size that their elements will trap.
-Although filters rated at 40 to 60 µm are adequate for protecting most industrial applications, many point-of-use filters are rated at 5 µm.
-Note that finer ratings increase the pressure drop through the filter, which equates to higher energy cost to compress the air.
+For example, although filters rated at 40 to 60 µm are adequate for protecting most industrial applications, many point-of-use filters are rated at 5 µm.
+Note that finer ratings increase the pressure drop through the filter, which equates to higher energy costs to compress the air.

 In addition, finer filters clog more rapidly, also increasing pressure drop.
-(In other words, while filters finer than necessary do no harm to downstream components, they will have a negative impact on air system operating cost.)
+(In other words, while filters finer than necessary do not harm downstream components, they will negatively impact air system operating cost.)

 A typical pressure drop through such filters would be between 1 and 5 psig.
-A filter with larger body size will produce less initial pressure loss and provide longer operating life than a smaller size filter with the same removal ratings.
+Therefore, a filter with a larger body size will produce less initial pressure loss and provide longer operating life than a smaller size filter with the same removal ratings.

-Most point-of-use filters claim to remove condensed water, typically via a form of cyclone separator at their inlet end.
-The water-removal efficiency of such filters is very dependent on the incoming air velocity.
-Therefore, these filters must be matched to the intended airflow, rather than acceptable pressure drop.
+Most point-of-use filters claim to remove condensed water, typically via a cyclone separator at their inlet end.
+However, the water-removal efficiency of such filters is very dependent on the incoming air velocity.
+Therefore, these filters must match the intended airflow, rather than the acceptable pressure drop.

-If the filter is intended to remove moisture, an integral automatic float-type drain should be provided to periodically remove accumulated liquids from the filter bowl.
+If the filter is intended to remove moisture, an automatic float-type drain should be provided to remove accumulated liquids from the filter bowl periodically.
 Generally, such filters have transparent polycarbonate bowls, which allow easy visual inspection of the sump level.

-Numerous chemicals can attack this plastic material and it only performs well at pressures below 150 psig and temperatures between 40° and 120° F. A metal bowl may be required when the filter could be subjected to conditions outside those limits, as well as when synthetic compressor lubricants, which often contain chemicals that are harmful to polycarbonate, are present.
+Numerous chemicals can attack this plastic material, and it only performs well at pressures below 150 psig and temperatures between 40° and 120° F. If the filter may be subjected to conditions beyond those limits, a metal bowl is required.
+A metal bowl is also needed if the filter is used with synthetic compressor lubricants, which often contain harmful chemicals to polycarbonate.

-Most oil entrained in a compressed air stream, as well as some of the condensed water, will be in the form of mists or aerosols that can pass through the openings in standard airline filters.
-Air for instruments, spray painting, and bulk-material conveying frequently requires the removal of such droplets.
+Most of the oil and some condensed water in a compressed air stream will be in the form of mists or aerosols that can pass through the openings in standard airline filters.
+Air for instruments, spray painting, and bulk-material conveying frequently requires removing such droplets.
 Coalescing-type filters will accomplish this job.

-Because all coalescing filters create a greater restriction to the airflow, pressure losses will be higher than those of conventional compressed air filters.
+Because all coalescing filters create a more significant restriction to the airflow, pressure losses will be higher than those of conventional compressed air filters.
 Coalescing filters have an initial (or dry) pressure drop and a working (or saturated) pressure drop, both based on pressure and flow rate.
-The effective removal efficiency of such filters depends greatly on the air velocity passing through the filter assembly.
+Therefore, the effective removal efficiency of such filters depends significantly on the air velocity passing through the filter assembly.

 Therefore, choose a coalescing filter based on acceptable oil carryover, expected airflow rate, and pipe-connection size.
-A coalescing filter rated at 0.1 ppm will typically have a clean, wetted pressure drop between 2 and 5 psig, while a high-efficiency filter rated at 0.01 ppm can cause as much as 10 psig drop once it becomes wetted or fully saturated during service.
+For example, a coalescing filter rated at 0.1 ppm will typically have a clean, wetted pressure drop between 2 and 5 psig, while a high-efficiency filter rated at 0.01 ppm can cause as much as 10 psig drop once it becomes wetted or fully saturated during service.